cn0047/log/README.md

 or open certain stream (specify `streamId` in url like: `https://realtimelog.herokuapp.com/test`) and start listen you real time logs!!!

-Under the hood, this log works with web sockets so you will see logs immediately in your browser!
+Under the hood, this log works with `WebSockets` so you will see logs immediately in your browser!

 With the purpose to post something in your log stream use any code from examples below.